drhaliburton/card-generator/tutorial/Part III.md

 With all of our elements neatly stored in their variables, we can now attach our *Event Listeners* to trigger a response to a user's actions.
 Once an event takes place, we can then react by running a function, adding or removing DOM elements, manipulating content on the page or changing CSS properties to name a few.

-Read up on events and how we can react to them in [this chapter on Handling Events](https://eloquentjavascript.net/14_event.html) from Eloquent JavaScript and check out [this list](https://developer.mozilla.org/ru/docs/Web/Events) of all the events that you can listen for.
+Read up on events and how we can react to them in [this chapter on handling events](https://eloquentjavascript.net/14_event.html) from Eloquent JavaScript and check out [this list](https://developer.mozilla.org/ru/docs/Web/Events) of all the events that you can listen for.

 To start, we're going to be listening to changes to the contents of our form fields, and then updating the corresponding text value on our card.
 You can [see it in action here](https://drhaliburton.github.io/card-generator/).